Nerve Stimulator Device: A Guide to Pain Relief

 The implantation for both systems is a minimally invasive outpatient procedure, meaning you can go home the same day.
 Recovery is typically quick, and many people find the mild tingling sensation from the stimulation is a welcome replacement for their chronic pain.
 Your doctor will work with you to program the device for your specific needs, giving you control over your own pain management.

-Long-Term Effectiveness and Adjustments
+Long-Term Results and Making Adjustments

 The goal of both PNS and SCS is to provide lasting pain relief that helps you get back to your life.
 One interesting aspect of PNS is that it can sometimes have a “lingering effect,” meaning you might feel relief even when the stimulator is turned off because it helps retrain the nerve.